UK shares lag Europe after Zurich drops RSA bid

 LONDON, Sept 21 Top UK shares gained on Monday but underperformed a stronger rally across Europe, after takeover talks for insurer RSA fell through and mining stocks suffered another bout of selling.

-Mining and commodities stocks Glencore, Anglo American and Antofagasta fell by 2 to 5.6 percent.
+Mining and commodities stocks Glencore, Anglo American and Antofagasta fell between 2 to 5.5 percent.
 The UK FTSE 100 index is exposed to the sector, which has been hit by turmoil in emerging markets, a sell-off in commodities and U.S. dollar strength.

-Uncertainty over the timing of a U.S. interest-rate hike was keeping up pressure on emerging-market-exposed stocks, he said.

-The FTSE 100 was up 0.1 percent at 6,108.71 points at its close after falling in the previous two sessions.
-Pan-European equities were up 1.1 percent.
+The FTSE 100 was up 0.2 percent at 6,117.99 points at 1419 GMT after falling in the previous two sessions.
+With an hour of the trading session to go, only about half the 90-day average volume has been traded.
+Pan-European equities were up 1.2 percent.

 "What you are likely to see is consolidation in the sector," said Brown Shipley's Brennan.
 "If RSA isn't involved in that, then obviously you could see margins squeezed."

-Valve-control systems maker Rotork fell 6 percent, breaching its three-and-a-half-year low after several brokerage downgrades.
+Valve-control systems maker Rotork fell 7.3 percent. breaching its three-and-a-half-year low after several brokerage downgrades.
 Last week, the company issued a profit warning due to project deferrals and cancellations.

 "Order intake is the key lead variable for Rotork but order visibility is low, timings of orders are seeing heightened uncertainty and when they are received they are with extended delivery times," analysts at Credit Suisse said in a note.
-(Reporting by Atul Prakash; Editing by Andrew Roche)
+(Reporting by Atul Prakash; Editing by Larry King)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan